powsybl/pypowsybl/docs/user_guide/shortcircuit.rst

     - min_voltage_drop_proportional_threshold: specifies a threshold for filtering the voltage results.
       Only nodes where the voltage drop due to the short circuit is greater than this property are retained.
     - study_type: specifies the type of short circuit study.
 It can be SUB_TRANSIENT, TRANSIENT or STEADY_STATE.
+    - initial_voltage_profile_mode: specifies the voltage profile to be used for the calculation.
+It can be either `NOMINAL`, in which case the nominal voltages are used, or `PREVIOUS_VALUE`, in which case the calculated voltages are used.

 +----------------------------------------+---------------+